psathyrella/partis/docs/install.md

 In most cases you can prevent conda from finding the packages in `~/.local` (and consequently breaking) by setting `export PYTHONNOUSERSITE=True` (see [this issue](https://github.com/conda/conda/issues/448) for some context).
 You may also need to `unset LD_LIBRARY_PATH`.

-Once conda is installed, run the rest of the commands in the Dockerfile whose lines are marked with `RUN`, except substitute the line `WORKDIR /partis` with `cd partis/`.
+Once conda is installed, run the rest of the commands in the Dockerfile whose lines are marked with `RUN` or `CMD`, except substitute the line `WORKDIR /partis` with `cd partis/`.

 In order to avoid polluting your environment, we do not automatically add partis to your path.
 Several methods of accomplishing this are described [here](subcommands.md#subcommands).